-His father (Peter Shortt) spent 22 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
-Denys spent his first 6 years of life at Lanharjan from 1964-1970.
+His parents Peter & Rosemary Shortt spent 20 years in Assam working for the Jorehaut Tea Company managing their Rungagora Tea Estate and Langharjan Tea Estate (1952-70).
+Denys spent his first 6 years of life at Langharjan from 1964-1970.

-In 1971 his family moved to Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
-They then lived Kenya for 2 years - running the Ikumbi Tea Factory at Thika owned by Brooke Bond at that time and now KTDA.
+In 1971 his family moved to Mabale Tea Estate near Fort Portal, Uganda for a year and left when Idi Amin was causing mayhem.
+They then lived in Kenya for 2 years - running the brand new Ikumbi Tea Factory at Thika owned by Brooke Bond at that time and now KTDA.

-Denys was selected to play Hockey for England at the age of 15 and went on to play both International indoor and field hockey until the age of 22.
+Denys was selected to play England Hockey at the age of 15 and went on to play both International indoor and field hockey until the age of 22.

 He believes that international sport has created his drive and determination in business.

-In 1994 - aged 29 - Denys started DCS Group which now has sales of £212 million and 350 employees.
-The company has grown every year for 22 years.
-DCS is the Official UK Sales & Distribution company for P&G, Unilever, Colgate, PZ Cussons, SC Johnson and more.
+In 1994 Denys started DCS Group which now has sales of £270 million.
+The company has grown every year for 26 years.
+DCS Group is the Official UK Sales & Distribution company for P&G, Unilever, Colgate, PZ Cussons, SC Johnson, J&J and more.

-Denys has also created the Enliven brand of toiletries sold in 75 countries around the world.
+Denys created the Enliven brand of toiletries which is sold in 75 countries around the world.

-He has invested £5 million into a new factory in Stratford-upon-Avon which makes liquid fill toiletries for major brands and supermarket chains.
+In 2020 he invested £5 million into DCS Manufacturing - a new 91,000 sq ft factory in Redditch which makes liquid fill toiletries for major brands and supermarket chains.

-He has also started several software companies with co-partner Andrew Butt - Enable Software, Enable has sales of £6 million and employs 90 people.
+Denys has also started several software companies with co-partner Andrew Butt.

-Denys and Andrew sold their company Enable Infomatrix to Alcumus.
+Denys and Andrew sold their second software company Enable Infomatrix to Alcumus.

 Personal Interests :

-Farmer breeding pedigree Belted Galloway cattle and honey farm with 2 million bees.
+Farmer breeding pedigree Belted Galloway cattle and honey farm with 2 million bees - The Cotswold Honey Company

 Voluntary & Community roles :